costaivo/Tutorial-BootStrap/README.md

 - Structure of HTML Document
 - Elements
 - Attributes
-- Creating a Simple Webpage
+- Creating a Simple Webpage with title and Headings
-- Block & Inline Elements
 - Introduction to commonly used elements
   - Heading
   - Paragraph
   - Image
   - Link
   - Lists
+- Block & Inline Elements
 - Style
 - Formatting
 - Tables